2lian/Motion-Stack/docs/source/manual/install.rst

 Build tools
 -----------

 For installation, building, and docs, `doit <https://pydoit.org>`_ is used.
-It is a build tool in the vein of *Make* but arguably easier to use. *doit* is not necessary for this repo, but dealing with robots, and multiple of them, such tools can help.
+It is a build tool in the vein of *Make* but arguably easier to use. *doit* is **NOT** necessary for this repo, but dealing with robots, and multiple of them, such tools can help.

 .. code-block:: bash